 What do you want to achieve?
 Let me know in the short form below, and I look forward to exploring how we can work together! 🙂

 I love to enter someone’s world and help them do what they’re capable of.
 It’s one of the most fulfilling things for me.
-Besides, coaching also pushes me into my own learning zone very consistently.
-I’ve grown just as much as my clients did throughout 300+ coaching sessions so far.
+Besides, coaching consistently pushes me into my own learning zone.
+I’ve grown just as much as my clients did throughout 500+ coaching sessions so far.

 Previously, I was the COO at the Effective Altruism Foundation (now Center on Long-Term Risk) for 4.5 years before shifting more time towards coaching.
 This role allowed me to get a deep insight into the EA community and its values, beliefs, and culture.
 I’ve worked closely with operations and project managers, community builders, and researchers and understand where they’re coming from.
 I’ve also worked in several other industries and countries before which helped me broaden my horizon and gain life experience.
 See my LinkedIn for my full professional background.

-A few words on my coaching background: I’m an ACE Certified Coach, having trained with David B. Peterson, former Senior Director, Executive Coaching & Leadership at Google.
-I’m currently enrolled in several training programs, and I’m on the ACC credential path with the International Coaching Federation.
-I’m also a member of the Institute of Coaching at McLean, Harvard Medical School Affiliate.
+A few words on my coaching background: I’m an Associate Certified Coach (ACC) Credential-holder with the International Coaching Federation, the world’s largest organization of professionally trained coaches.
+I’m also an ACE Certified Coach, having trained with David B. Peterson, former Director of Executive Coaching and Leadership at Google.
+I continuously invest in my learning through coaching-related training programs and self-study.
 I take a deliberate approach to my development as a coach, and I’m enjoying the learning journey tremendously.